![]() |

 Dr. Alice C. Linsley

-The mother's house is where women gather to plan weddings and ceremonies for the girls.
-The father's house is where the elders of the village gather to deliberate.
-Sometimes marriages are arranged here, but the women are the ones who take care of the practical arrangements for weddings and help the bride with the necessities to set up a new household.
+In the Bible the "mother's house" and the "father's house" represent distinct right and responsibilities.
+The mother's house is where women gather to plan weddings and ceremonies for the girls. coming of age.
+The father's house is where the elders of the village gather to deliberate on matters such as hunting, defense of territory, marriage alliances and dowries.
+However, the women take care of the practical arrangements for weddings and the necessities to set up a new household.

 The Bible is pointing us to a village arrangement in which the women gathered in the house of the chief's principal wife and the men gathered in the house of the chief.
 The custom is found even today among Africans and in some Eurasian villages.